The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Before you even think about grabbing a bottle of polish, you need to get a feel for the damage.
 Just run your hand across the surface.
 Is it smooth or does it have a chalky feel?
 Did a little color come off on your fingertips?
 This simple touch-test tells you almost everything you need to know.

 Picking the right product is everything.
-For a deeper dive into the specifics of how to clean a fiberglass boat at this stage, our comprehensive guide has some great tips and product suggestions.
+For a deeper dive into the specifics of how to clean a fiberglass boat at this stage, that comprehensive guide has some great tips and product suggestions.

 To help you match the problem with the right solution, here's a quick reference table.
 It breaks down what to look for and what product to reach for based on the level of oxidation you're seeing on your gelcoat.